weinra/getting-started/README.md

 ![Choose Github Plan](/images/choose-github-plan.png)

 The most important part in creating your Github account is verifying your email address.
-Go to your email inbox (the one you used to sign up for github) and you should have received an email from Github:
+Go to your email inbox (the one you used to sign up for Github) and you should have received an email from Github:

 ![Github Email](/images/github-email.png)